-Inhalation – Effects are quick within 1-2 minutes and last several hours.
-Vaporizers heat cannabis to temperatures to release cannabinoids without the toxins from combustion.
-Flower is now available in the state of Florida.
+Inhalation – Effects are quick (within 1-2 minutes) and last for several hours.
+Vaporizers heat cannabis to temperatures and release cannabinoids without the toxins from combustion.
+Marijuana flower is now available in the state of Florida.

 Capsules– Effects occur in approximately 90 minutes, and last longer, approximately 6-8 hours.
 Monitoring dosage is important since the effects may take longer to realize.

 Sublingual Tinctures – Effects occur in 30-60 minutes and last 6-8 hours.

 Topical – Rarely psychoactive, but very high doses may result in psychoactive effects.
 Provides localized pain relief.